vyorkin/advent-of-code/README.md

-# advent-of-code
+# Advent Of Code

-Let's have a monorepo with multiple languages per year
+Let's have a monorepo with multiple languages per year.

+Project structure is shamelessly stolen from Christopher Biscardi.